-Most advice was concerned with protecting against online and offline guessing attacks.
+From our assessment of the advice benefits, we found that most of the advice was concerned with protecting against online and offline guessing attacks.
 Keylogging and phishing or pharming attacks are not mentioned as often, despite their prevalence.
-Most of the protection against offline guessing is focused on improving password strength rather than back end-processes.
-This is one of the examples where the burden is placed on the user rather than the organization.
+Also, most of the protection against offline guessing was focused on improving password strength rather than back end-processes.
+This is an example of organisations placing the security burden on the user, rather than putting in proper protections themselves.

-We found that, in most cases, it is very difficult to distinguish whether the costs outweigh the benefits for security advice.
-Most advice had some negative impact for users of the organization.
-This difficulty in assessing the trade-off could evidence one of the reasons why users and organizations often follow advice which researchers have proven ineffective.
+In our final section, we compared the costs to the benefits for each piece of security advice.
+We found that the advice that was most costly to users was different to the advice that was most costly to the organisation.
+We also found that the most security beneficial advice overlapped with the advice that had high organisation costs.
+This shows that if organisations are willing to make an investment in security, then they can implement advice which will result in strong security benefits.
+The same is not true for user advice.

-Despite the research literature highlighting the importance of usable security \cite{furnell2005users}\cite{chiasson2007even}\cite{sasse2001transforming}, we found that of the 276 recommendations we collected, only 13 supported advice that aided the usability of authentication.
-We find that 20 years on from Sasse's ``Users are not the enemy'' paper, organizations are still recommending policies that overload users.
+While we could identify a selection of advice that seemed valuable (high benefit and low cost) and one piece of advice that was not worthwhile (low benefit and low cost), for the majority of the advice it was unclear whether benefits did outweigh costs.
+We conclude that quick assessments of whether advice is valuable are not always possible.
+In fact, this is emphasised through out the paper.
+We found contradictions in the advice websites and organisations circulate and enforce.
+We found that end-users found it difficult agree on what advice they approved of.
+Clearly it is a difficult challenge for organisations and users to determine the nuances of whether security benefits outweigh the costs of advice.
+This difficulty in assessing whether security advice is valuable could help explain the incongruity of advice and opinions in the wild.